makovstanislav/blog/posts/2022-04-02-context-functions.md

 def activateStage()(using lst: ListBuffer[Instruction]): Unit = ???
 ```

 When we call `activateStage()`, the `lst` parameter is inferred from the contextual scope.
 However, the list must still be created somewhere and placed on that contextual scope.
 This logic also has nothing to do with the business logic of the DSL, so we want to abstract it away from the user.
-So, we can define a function `program` that provides the DSL instructions with the list.
-The same function can also take care of t:
+So, we can define a function `program` that provides the list to the DSL instructions.
+The same function can also take care of outputting the instructions to the game directory:

 ```scala
 // Defined by the library